19 Ways To Care For Your Mental Health This World Mental Health Day

 As pervasive as it is, many of us still feel a lot of shame around mental illness; there’s a stigma surrounding it that’s tough to shake; a feeling that our employers won’t understand, our friends and families will just think we’re being dramatic, or that it’s something we should simply be able to “snap out of”.

-So, each year, the National Alliance on Mental Illness, NAMI, use the first week of October to promote Mental Illness Awareness Week (MIAW) – improving understanding around mental illness, providing support for those affected and advocating for more accessible, better quality mental health care.
+So, each year, World Mental Health day rolls around, aiming to improve understanding around mental illness, provide support for those affected and advocate for more accessible, better quality mental health care.

 1. See a therapist